br41nslug/advent-of-code-2021/README.md

 ## Day 5
 For today im going with a language i do not agree with on all design choices but hell it's still a damn useful language, Go.

+## Day 6
+An old friend will be used for today C# which you might consider my first language used for more "serious" applications.